 Elder law is a combination of numerous legal practice areas such as trusts, estate planning, estate administration, long-term care planning, tax, and special needs planning.
 An experienced lawyer can help with many legal issues, whether you or your loved ones are enjoying or about to enjoy retirement.

 An elder law attorney can be instrumental in applying various asset protection techniques to, for example, assist clients in qualifying or maintaining Medicaid and paying for long-term care.
 Without an adequate asset protection plan, long-term care costs may be cost prohibitive.

 A guardianship proceeding is usually commenced if you, a loved one or friend is in need of assistance with personal and/or financial affairs and is incapable of attending to such needs on their own.
-A guardianship proceeding can be avoided if one executes a New York State Power of Attorney and Statutory Gifts Rider.
+A guardianship proceeding can be avoided if one executes a New York State Power of Attorney.
 Many people, however, never attend to the preparation of these documents.
 It is also not uncommon for non-elder law attorneys to prepare these documents, which may result in insufficient documents that could eventually necessitate the commencement of a guardianship proceeding.

 Medicaid Planning and Long-Term and Nursing Home Care

 Without a viable plan developed by an experienced elder law attorney, long-term care can potentially deplete your family’s life savings in no time.
 Quality nursing home care can cost over $15,000 per month, and paying for care at home can be financially taxing.
 Waiting to plan, however, can have costly ramifications.